asmitaghimire1/asmitaghimire1/README.md

 ## Hi, I'm Asmita ​✨​

 🧠​ Computer Engineering student at Khwopa Engineering College<br/>
+🔧 Fixing One Bug at a Time (Usually Introducing Two More) 🤷‍♂️ Ask Me Anything, But I Might Just Google It First 🦾 Currently Learning to Speak Fluent Python
 ​📫 How to reach me **asmetaghimire1000@gmail.com**

 ## Tech Stack 👩‍💻